-The Corporation has created an Option Plan to encourage share ownership and entrepreneurship on the part of the directors, senior management and other employees.
-The Compensation Committee believes that the Option Plan aligns the interests of the NEOs' with the interests of Shareholders by linking a component of executive compensation to the long term performance of the Common Shares.
+As one component of the long-term incentive portion of the executive compensation package, the Corporation adopted an Option Plan to encourage share ownership and entrepreneurship on the part of the directors, senior management and other employees.
+The Compensation Committee believes that the Option Plan aligns the interests of the NEOs with the interests of Shareholders by linking a component of executive compensation to the long-term performance of the Common Shares.